Regular walking on safe, even surfaces can improve circulation and reduce neuropathy symptoms.

 What Is the Best Exercise for Neuropathy?

-Walking is an excellent exercise, but other options may also provide benefits:
+Walking is an excellent exercise, but other options may also provide significant benefits:

 - Swimming: Low-impact and gentle on joints and nerves.